 Our Plan: We will propose that developers pay a Community Impact Fee so that our community benefits in additional ways from this development; one large project these fees could go toward paying for is repair of our deteriorated sports fields.
 Read more about that plan here.

+Seek out more grants to improve our sports fields.
+Neighboring towns like New Providence and Mountainside have asked for and received hundreds of thousands of dollars more in total grants.
 Actively support a committee of interested stakeholders (PAL, Recreation, Board of Education, Union County) that can raise funds to repair and upgrade the fields.
 Provide the equivalent revenue gained from the occupancy tax on the new hotel at Connell Center, on the other side of Rt.
 78, to provide additional funding for this.

 The Issue: Small businesses keep closing in Berkeley Heights, while residents lack adequate parking for commuting and shopping.
 Meanwhile, zoning regulations allow for buildings as large as 7 stories to be build in other parts of town.
 We must adopt a cohesive, long-term planning approach to balance our small-town feel with the need for change.